mindsphere/mindsphere-python-sdk-examples/README.md

 ###### Note
 > Sample payload for endpoint is provided whenever required.
 For more information about payload, please refer `<service-name>/sampleinput` file.
 Fields in the payload can be deleted as long as all mandatory fields are passed.
-> For SP98 release, swagger endpoints are provided for asset management, timeseries and event analytics service only.
-For other services, endpoints can be tried via entering url in browswer.
+> For now, swagger endpoints are provided for **asset management, timeseries and event analytics** service only.
+> For other services, endpoints can be tried via entering url in browswer.

 ###### Note
 > We require XSRF token for calling PUT, POST/PATCH, DELETE APIs (For GET endpoints, XSRF_TOKEN is not compulsory).
 The value of XSRF token can be passed in request header.
 This token is available in cookies by name `XSRF-TOKEN`.
 We have fetched this token from cache in the application and put it in request header.